-Training Course – An Introduction To Using QGIS In Biological Research, Glasgow, 25th – 26th September 2017
+Training Course – An Introduction To Using GIS/QGIS In Biological Research, Glasgow, 9th – 10th April 2018

-GIS In Ecology will be holding an introductory training course on using GIS in biological research in Glasgow on the 25th to 26th of September 2017.
+GIS In Ecology will be holding an introductory training course on using GIS in biological research in Glasgow on the 9th and 10th of April 2018.
 It will be taught by Dr Colin D. MacLeod, the author of GIS For Biologists: A Practical Introduction For Undergraduates (Pictish Beast Publications), and will provide an introduction to using GIS in a wide variety of biological research situations ranging from the basics of making maps through to studying the spread of diseases and creating maps of species biodiversity.
 It will consist of a series of background sessions on using GIS mixed in with practical sessions where you will work directly with GIS software to complete various tasks which biological researchers commonly need to be able to do.

 It will primarily be based around QGIS (also known as Quantum GIS), which provides a user-friendly, open-source, free alternative to commercial GIS software packages, and it is becoming increasingly widely used in both academic and commercial organisations As a result, it is aimed at both those with no GIS experience, but wish to learn how to to do GIS with QGIS, and also those who are familiar with using commercial GIS software, such as ArcGIS, but who wish to learn how to use QGIS as an alternative.
 However, this course is taught using software-independent approach, and it is also open to those who wish to learn how to use ArcGIS to do biological GIS.